 “Good Mistress, graciously look down on us; direct and guide our destinies wheresoever you will.
 Pacify the storm of our wicked passions, guide us into the quiet port of the divine will and grant us the blessedness to come.”

-St. John Damascene was one of the last of the Early Church Fathers.
-He died in 749AD and was proclaimed a Doctor of the Church by Pope Leo XIII in the 19th century.
-John Damascene in this homily assumes the most ancient view and majority opinion among theologians today, that Mary died or “fell asleep” before her body was assumed into heaven and re-united with her soul in glory.
+John Damascene in this 8th century homily teaches on the dormition or Assumption of the Virgin Mary into heaven.
+He assumes the most ancient view and majority opinion among theologians today, that Mary died or “fell asleep” before her body was assumed into heaven and re-united with her soul in glory.
 When Pope Pius XII defined the dogma of the Assumption in 1950, he deliberately left open the question of whether or not the Virgin died before being assumed to heaven leaving theologians to hold either opinion on the matter.